Vietnam.vn - Nền tảng quảng bá Việt Nam

 Malaysia tính giải mã bí ẩn máy bay MH370 theo manh mối mới- Ảnh 1.

-Debris suspected to be from MH370 washed up on Madagascar coast
+Debris suspected of being from MH370 washed up on the shore of Madagascar

 Malaysian Transport Minister Anthony Loke has just said that the agency is considering a proposal to resume the search for the missing MH370 plane, in which the US company Ocean Infinity will consider the latest clues.

-Accordingly, the proposal will include hydroacoustic signal information that Cardiff University (UK) has just discovered about the area under the sea that is likely the location of the MH370 crash.
+Accordingly, the proposal will include hydroacoustic signal information that Cardiff University (UK) has just discovered about the area under the sea that is likely the location where MH370 crashed.

 "Any new information will certainly be reviewed by Ocean Infinity, the company responsible and involved in the search mission," the New Straits Times quoted Mr Loke as saying.